 5.7.1 Subscriptions shall be paid by bank transfer before 01st February or in cash at the AGM for the then current year.
 All costs arising from payment of subscriptions shall be the responsibility of the Member State making the payment.

 5.7.2 Where a subscription is paid after 01st February, a surcharge of 50% may be imposed.

 5.8 The President, Vice-President, Secretary and Treasurer are together authorised to make decisions in financial matters that require immediate action.'

 6.1 Only the AGM may grant ECSA status to sports events.

-6.3 All proposals or applications submitted by the stated deadline shall be communicated to Member States no later than one month before the date of the AGM, to enable all representatives to give due consideration to the applications.
+6.3 All proposals or applications submitted by the stated deadline shall be communicated to Member States no later than 21 days before the date of the AGM, to enable all representatives to give due consideration to the applications.
 The President and the Secretary shall include copies of all applications in the minutes of AGM.

 6.4 Wherever possible, events shall rotate annually between member states.

 6.5 The AGM may grant ECSA status to more than one event arranged by a Member State.

 6.6 A Member State may receive a financial subvention for multiple events organised in one year.

 6.7 The EC shall decide by majority vote the financial subvention to be given to each event, in accordance with the budget of subventions for the year as agreed by the AGM.